rlaugier/nifits/README.md

 Standards live and die by their community.
 In order to get in touch with our community, we have an *ongoing poll*.
 If you are interested in NIFITS, help us to build a strong, welcoming and prolific community by answering [this poll](https://forms.gle/HVECwQCz8PE6Tvic9).

+We are looking for a date for our first community hackathon.
+The event will take the form of two consecutive days of recommended hackathon work, split between two groups to accommodate different timezone groups.
+The **early group will operate on two consecutive CEST mornings to be compatible with Australian schedules**.
+The **late group will operate on two consecutive CEST afternoons to be more compatible with the American schedules**.

+Each will start with a 30-45 minutes webinar presentation of the standard and its supporting library, and close on the next day with a quick presentation of the accomplishments from each teams (during the last 30 minutes).
+The goal is to help you kickstart your own application in constructive (virtual) environment with the **live availability of the NIFITS core team**.
+[Help us find a date.](https://whenisgood.net/wnrbgy9)

 ## The `nifits` package

 The `nifits` package has two roles: